risingwavelabs/risingwave-docs/docs/Get-Started.md

 ## Connect to a streaming source

-Use `CREATE SOURCE` statement to connect to a streaming source.
+Use `CREATE SOURCE` command to connect to a streaming source.

 To connect to a Kafka topic: